Plato von Ustinov: First marriage (1876–1889)

-Second marriage (1889-1918)
+Second marriage (1889–1918)

 On 12 January 1889, Ustinov, then aged 48, married the 20-year-old Magdalena Hall (1868–1945), with whom he would have five children.
 Their daughter-in-law Nadia Benois, who married their eldest son Jona, described Ustinov as removed from his wife's social life: "When his wife received guests, he retired to his rooms and did not appear again until they had departed."

 Magdalena had been born in Mäqdäla in central Ethiopia on 13 April 1868, the day when British forces took the fortress by storm at the Battle of Magdala, liberating her family and others from captivity.
 Her family had later moved to Jaffa.

 Magdalena's family background was very multicultural.
 Her father was Moritz Hall (1838–1914), a Jew from Kraków and cannon-caster of Negus (King) Tewodros II of Ethiopia.
 Hall was converted to Protestantism by missionaries of the St. Chrischona Pilgrim Mission, the same group as the Metzlers with whom Ustinov had been friends.
 Magdalena's mother was the Ethiopian court-lady Wälättä Iyäsus (1850–1932), also known as Katharina (or Katherine) Hall.
 She would become adviser to Empress Taytu and lobby Ustinov, her son-in-law, to acquire property in Jerusalem.

-The couple's eldest child, Jona von Ustinov (1892–1962), became a journalist and diplomat who worked for MI5 during the time of the Nazi regime and fathered the Anglo-Russian actor Peter Ustinov.
+The couple's eldest child, Jona von Ustinov (1892–1962), became a journalist and diplomat who worked for MI5 during the time of the Nazi regime and fathered the British actor Sir Peter Ustinov.
 Followed Peter (1895–1917), or Petja, the only child born outside of Jaffa.
-Instead, he was born in Bad Tölz, Bavaria and was killed in action in Hollebeke during the First World War, in which he was served in the German army with his older brother.
+Instead, he was born in Bad Tölz, Bavaria and was killed in action in Hollebeke during the First World War, in which he served in the German army with his older brother.
 The three youngest moved to the Americas: Plato(n) (1903–1990), a celebrated British Columbian artist, Tabitha (1900–1991), who died in Pasadena, California, and Gregory, or Grisha, Tich (1907-1990), who died in Buenos Aires.

-End of life back in Europe (1913-1918)
+End of life back in Europe (1913–1918)

 By 1913, Ustinov had run out of money.
 Facing personal bankruptcy just as Europe and the Middle East were set to explode into war, Ustinov had no other choice but to sell his properties in Jaffa and Jerusalem as well as the collection of Greek, Roman and Egyptian antiquities he had amassed.
 He first went to London before returning to Russia via Stockholm.
 Indeed, he was granted special permission to go to Saint Petersburg by Tsar Nicholas II.